-11. What is the process and accountability?

-(All of the documents mentioned below are available on the program website.)
+11A.
+WHAT IS THE PROCESS AND ACCOUNTABILITY?

+(ALL OF THE DOCUMENTS MENTIONED BELOW ARE AVAILABLE ON THE PROGRAM WEBSITE.)

 - a.
 During the application process, the student contacts the potential mentor providing the potential mentor with the Mentor Training Guidelines.
 (This document.) - b.
 The mentor reads through the Mentor Training Guidelines, as you are doing now, and informs the student of their willingness to serve in this role. - c.
 The student selects three mentoring topics from the Seven Core Qualities document. - d.
-The mentor and mentee agree on the terms in the Mentoring Agreement regarding duration and meeting details. - e.
+The mentor and mentee agree on the terms in the Mentoring Agreement regarding duration and meeting details.

+11B.
+WHAT IS THE PROCESS AND ACCOUNTABILITY?

+(ALL OF THE DOCUMENTS MENTIONED BELOW ARE AVAILABLE ON THE PROGRAM WEBSITE.)

+- e.
 The student signs the Mentoring Agreement and sends it to the Mentor. - f.
 The mentor signs the Mentoring Agreement and returns it to the student. - g.
 The student must submit the Mentoring Agreement with the application material. - h.
+At the end of the mentoring experience the student will submit a 3-page report which will require your signature, indicating that you have discussed the report. - i.
+Note: By signing the final document (the 3-page report), the mentor affirms that the student has completed the mentorship training in accordance with the MAPM Mentoring Guidelines.

+11C.
+WHAT IS THE PROCESS AND ACCOUNTABILITY?

+(ALL OF THE DOCUMENTS MENTIONED BELOW ARE AVAILABLE ON THE PROGRAM WEBSITE.)

-At the end for the mentoring experience the student will submit a 2-page report which will require your signature indicating that, you have discussed the report. - i.
-Note: By signing the final document (the 2-page report), the mentor affirms that the student has completed the mentorship training in accordance to the MAPM Mentoring Guidelines. - j.
-The 2-page report includes the following: - 1) Reflect and comment on the growth you experienced in relation to each of the core qualities chosen at the beginning of the mentoring period. - 2) Share an example of helpful feedback you received from your mentor. - 3) If any, what feedback have you received from the congregation, since entering the MAPM Program? - 4) A brief reflection on the overall mentoring experience. - k.
-(On a separate evaluation form, submitted directly to the MAPM program director, the mentee will complete the Confidential Evaluation of Mentee/Mentor Experience form.)
+- j.
+The 3-page report includes the following: - 1) A reflection on the overall mentoring experience. - 2) Remarks on the growth experienced in relation to each of the 3 Core Qualities of an Effective Pastor selected at the beginning of the mentoring process; - 3) Observations on other mentoring experiences with the professors in the classroom. - 4) Suggestions to the program director on how to improve the mentoring experience. - k.
+(On a separate evaluation form, submitted directly to the MAPM program director, the mentee will share an evaluation of their experience with their mentor.)

-Inspiration about mentoring for pastoral formation
+NEXT STEP

+Now that you've completed this Power Point, you and the mentee can discuss and complete the Mentoring Agreement form.

+Below are some additional thoughts to inspire and coach you regrading the mentoring journey ahead.
+Thank you for your partnership.

+RESOURCE: THE POTTER'S RIB: MENTORING FOR PASTORAL FORMATION BY BRIAN A. WILLIAMS

 Listening: Mentoring is not a content-oriented, lecture-style activity.

-Active and engaged listening is at the center of the mentoring process.
-Mentees need the opportunity to be heard and affirmed, to have their struggles and needs heard, to reflect on personal growth and ministry with the mentor.
-The mentee needs to be a part of setting the agenda for the mentoring process.
-Mentors need to understand their mentees in order to mentor well.
+- O Active and engaged listening is at the center of the mentoring process. - O Mentees need the opportunity to be heard and affirmed, to have their struggles and needs heard, to reflect on personal growth and ministry with the mentor. - The mentee needs to be a part of setting the agenda for the mentoring process. - Mentors need to understand their mentees in order to mentor well.